fhiso/basic-concepts/basic-concepts.md

 ## Datatypes                                                {#datatypes}

-A **datatype** is a *term* which serves as a formal description of the values that are permissible in a particular context.
+A **datatype** is a *term* which serves as a formal description of the *strings* that are permissible in a particular context.
 Being a *term*, a *datatype* is identified by a *term name* which is an IRI.
 The *term name* of a *datatype* is also referred to as its **datatype name**.